How to Sharpen a Knife Like a Pro

 How to Sharpen a Knife?

 Getting a dull blade back in cutting form requires removing some of its metal and reshaping its sharp edge.
 There are three ways to do this: a knife sharpener, a sharpening stone (also referred to as a whetstone or water stone), or a professional service.
-Simply sending the knife to a sharpening professional is of course the easiest of the three, and one that Misen offers its customers at no cost.
+Simply sending the knife to a sharpening professional is of course the easiest of the three, and one that Misen offers its customers starting at $11/knife.

 But for those who like being hands-on and prefer taking care of their own knives, knife sharpeners and sharpening stones are good tools to master.